In Roy’s hands [the character] is given powerful currency.Writing Magazine 2019

 The Victoria Gallery and Museum used my poem ‘Hugs and Kisses’ as the backing track to a slideshow of creative work made by people from across the country to demonstrate ‘The Secret Art of Lockdown’.

-I was runner-up in the international Writing Magazine’s Short Story Competition for August 2019.
+I have featured a couple of times in Writing Magazine.
+My first published story was runner-up in the international Writing Magazine’s Short Story Competition for August 2019.
 Read more here

 I reached the Top 30 of the UK Film Festival 3 minute script submissions for 2020.
 Feedback received: ‘continue writing scripts of this calibre.’